-- (a) If a previously approved application will be completed and signed electronically, provide screen shots of the application for informational purposes.
-Include any pop-ups, drop downs, FAQs, or linked material that could appear in the application process either within the screen shots or as a supporting document provided for informational purposes. - (b) If an insurer is seeking approval of an application not previously approved that will only be available in an electronic format (i.e., will be completed and signed electronically) and there is no corresponding paper application, then screen shots must be submitted for approval as the application form.
+- (a) If an insurer is seeking an extension of approval in accordance with section II.D.4 of this outline, provide screen shots of the application process under Supporting Documentation in SERFF.
+Include any pop-ups, drop downs, FAQs, or linked material that could appear in the application process either within the screen shots or as a supporting document. - (b) If an insurer is seeking approval of an application not previously approved that will only be available in an electronic format (i.e., automated online process available to the public to self-apply for insurance) and there is no corresponding paper application, then screen shots must be submitted for approval as the application form under the Form Schedule in SERFF.
 In this case, the screen shots must contain a distinct form number in the lower left corner in accordance with Section I.D. of the Department's Circular Letter No. 6 (1963) and must comply with all applicable requirements of this Outline.
 Reflexive material, including drop down options, must be submitted for approval in a corresponding Memorandum of Variable Material.
-Include any FAQs, pop-ups, or linked material that could appear in the application process as a supporting document provided for informational purposes.
+Include any FAQs, pop-ups, or linked material that could appear in the application process under the Supporting Documentation tab in SERFF.